FinanceLooker [0.0.8]

 • Competition The beverage industry is extremely competitive Our products compete with a broad range of beverage products most of which are manufactured and distributed by companies with substantially greater financial marketing and distribution resources Discounting and other actions by our competitors could adversely affect our ability to sustain revenues and profits

-• Customer relationships Our retail customer base has been consolidating over many years resulting in fewer customers with increased purchasing power This increased purchasing power can limit our ability to increase pricing for our products with certain of our customers Additionally e commerce transactions and value stores are experiencing rapid growth Our inability to adapt to customer requirements could lead to a loss of business and adversely affect our financial position
+• Customer relationships Our retail customer base has been consolidating over many years resulting in fewer customers with increased purchasing power This increased purchasing power can limit our ability to increase pricing for our products with certain of our customers Additionally e commerce transactions and value stores are experiencing rapid growth Our inability to adapt to a changing retail environment could lead to a loss of business and adversely affect our financial position

-• Raw materials and energy sources The production of our products is dependent on certain raw materials including aluminum resin corn linerboard water and fruit juice In addition the production and distribution of our products is dependent on energy sources including natural gas diesel fuel carbon dioxide and electricity These items are subject to supply chain disruptions and price volatility caused by numerous factors Commodity price increases ultimately result in a corresponding increase in the cost of raw materials and energy We may be limited in our ability to pass these price increases on to our customers or may incur a loss in sales volume to the extent we increase prices Strikes weather conditions including conditions caused by climate change governmental controls tariffs national emergencies natural disasters supply shortages or other events could also affect our continued supply and cost of raw materials and energy If raw materials or energy costs increase or their availability is limited our financial position could be adversely affected
+• Raw materials and energy sources The production of our products is dependent on certain raw materials including aluminum resin corn linerboard water and fruit juice In addition the production and distribution of our products is dependent on energy sources including natural gas diesel fuel carbon dioxide and electricity These items are subject to supply chain disruptions and price volatility caused by numerous factors including recent changes in trade policy and increased or threatened increases in tariffs on imported goods Commodity price increases ultimately result in a corresponding increase in the cost of raw materials and energy We may be limited in our ability to pass these price increases on to our customers or may incur a loss in sales volume to the extent we increase prices Strikes weather conditions including conditions caused by climate change governmental controls tariffs national emergencies natural disasters supply shortages or other events could also affect our continued supply and cost of raw materials and energy If raw materials or energy costs increase or their availability is limited our financial position could be adversely affected

-• Governmental regulation Our business and properties are subject to various federal state and local laws and regulations including those governing the production packaging quality labeling and distribution of beverage products and those governing environmental laws and regulations In addition various governmental agencies have enacted or are considering changes in corporate tax laws as well as additional taxes on soft drinks and other sweetened beverages Continuing concern over environmental social and governance matters including climate change is expected to continue to result in new or increased legal and regulatory requirements to reduce emissions to mitigate the potential effects of greenhouse gases to limit or impose additional costs on commercial water use due to local water scarcity concerns or to expand mandatory reporting of certain environmental social and governance metrics Compliance with or future changes in existing laws or regulations could require material expenses and or capital expenditures and negatively affect our financial position
+• Governmental regulation Our business and properties are subject to various federal state and local laws and regulations including those governing the production packaging quality labeling and distribution of beverage products and those governing environmental laws and regulations In addition various governmental agencies have enacted or are considering changes in corporate tax laws as well as additional taxes on soft drinks and other sweetened beverages Continuing developments in environmental social and governance matters including climate change may result in new or increased legal and regulatory requirements to reduce emissions to mitigate the potential effects of greenhouse gases to limit or impose additional costs on commercial water use due to local water scarcity concerns or to expand mandatory reporting of certain environmental social and governance metrics While not expected to impact LaCroix sparking waters recent proposals to phase out synthetic dyes from our nation s food supply and to remove many sweetened products from the U S supplemental nutrition assistance program could if implemented result in increased costs and or reduced demand for certain of our products Compliance with existing and future laws or regulations could require material increases in capital expenditures and negatively affect our financial position

 • Sustained increases in the cost of employee wages and benefits Our profitability is affected by the cost of employee wages as well as health insurance and other benefits provided to employees including employees covered under collective bargaining agreements and multi employer pension plans Competition in the labor marketplace for qualified employees has led to increased costs such as higher wages and benefit costs in order to recruit and retain employees A prolonged labor shortage or inflation in labor costs could adversely impact our financial results